“Can I get six-pack abs by rowing?”

 When your whole body tones down, stomach fat will inevitably go away as well.

-If you are just starting out on a rowing machine to tone your stomach, please be cautious and do not over-do it.
+Point of caution: If you are just starting out on a rowing machine to tone your stomach, please be cautious and do not overdo it.
 You should be aiming at slowly building your stamina and maintaining a routine.

 How to Build Abs Using a Rowing Machine